elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 				cpuUsage: currentCpuUsage,
 			});

-			// 'default' refers to a group of actions to fire, see 'actions' in create alert section alertInstance.fire('default', {
+			// 'default' refers to a group of actions to enqueue to be fired, see 'actions' in create alert section alertInstance.enqueue('default', {
 				server,
 				hasCpuUsageIncreased: currentCpuUsage > previousCpuUsage,
 			});